Diablo IV: How to Get Powerful Fast – Infernal Chaos Guide

 • Best XP supplement: Undercity runs with Tribute of Growth

-• Best habit: return to the War Table whenever you hit a new milestone and claim perks before the next run
+• Best habit: return to the War Table at every milestone and claim perks before the next run

 When to chase Unique Chaos Perks from Bartuc

 This is worth doing, but not too early.
-If your Horde runs are messy, you will lose more time forcing Bartuc than you gain from a premature Unique Perk attempt.
+If your Horde runs are messy, you will lose more time forcing Bartuc than you gain.
 First secure your Legendary-tier seasonal power, fix your weapon, and get your Paragon board moving.
-Bartuc becomes efficient when you can finish Horde runs consistently, not when you can barely survive them.
+Bartuc becomes efficient once you can finish Horde runs consistently, not when you can barely survive them.

 This is the part many players overdo.
-The Heredic Cube system mentioned in the brief, the Occultist’s Enchanting, and any Upgrade to Unique function are all powerful, but they are best used as targeted corrections, not as a lottery machine for every item that drops.
+The Horadric Cube, the Occultist’s Enchanting, and any Upgrade to Unique function are all powerful, but they work best as targeted corrections, not as a lottery machine for every item that drops.
+For the full recipe list, see how to use Horadric Cube recipes.

 Start with one question: does this item already have the right foundation?
-If the answer is no, do not spend heavily.
-A good foundation means the slot supports your build, the item power is strong enough that it is likely to stay equipped for a while, and at least some affixes are already useful.
+If not, do not spend heavily.
+A good foundation means the slot supports your build, the item power is high enough to stay equipped for a while, and at least some affixes are already useful.
 Then use each system for its best job:

-• Heredic Cube: use it to add or shape missing value on high-confidence pieces, not temporary filler.
+• Horadric Cube: shape or add missing value on high-confidence pieces, not temporary filler.

 • Enchanting: reroll one dead affix on a near-good item.
-This is best when you only need one fix, not a full rescue.
+Best when you only need one fix, not a full rescue.

 A strong early spending pattern is weapon first, then jewelry, then the most durable armor slot you expect to keep.
 Weapons multiply everything you do.
 Rings and amulets often carry the affix or aspect logic that makes a build feel complete.
-Armor upgrades matter, but early armor can be a trap if you keep replacing it every few runs.
+Early armor can be a trap if you keep replacing it every few runs.

 FinalBoss // Gear